apache/samza/README.md

 ##### - High-level API Examples

-Package **samza.examples.cookbook** contains various examples of high-level API operator usage, such as map, partitionBy, window and join.
-Each example is a runnable Samza application, and the steps to run is in the class javadocs, e.g [PageViewAdClickJoiner](https://github.com/apache/samza-hello-samza/blob/master/src/main/java/samza/examples/cookbook/PageViewAdClickJoiner.java).
+Package [samza.examples.cookbook](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/cookbook) contains various examples of high-level API operator usage, such as map, partitionBy, window and join.
+Each example is a runnable Samza application with the steps in the class javadocs, e.g [PageViewAdClickJoiner](https://github.com/apache/samza-hello-samza/blob/master/src/main/java/samza/examples/cookbook/PageViewAdClickJoiner.java).

-Package **samza.examples.wikipedia.application** contains a small Samza application which consumes the real-time feeds from Wikipedia, extracts the metadata of the events, and calculates statistics of all edits in a 10-second window.
+Package [samza.examples.wikipedia.application](https://github.com/apache/samza-hello-samza/tree/master/src/main/java/samza/examples/wikipedia/application) contains a small Samza application which consumes the real-time feeds from Wikipedia, extracts the metadata of the events, and calculates statistics of all edits in a 10-second window.
 You can start the app on the grid using the run-app.sh script:

 ```
 ./deploy/samza/bin/run-app.sh --config-factory=org.apache.samza.config.factories.PropertiesConfigFactory --config-path=file://$PWD/deploy/samza/config/wikipedia-application.properties